Studio Three, EMI Studios, Abbey Road

 At the end of the 18 April 1969 session, I Want You (She’s So Heavy) had been given a reduction mix to allow for further overdubs.
 The backing track was in place, as were massed electric guitar arpeggios played by Lennon and George Harrison.

-They taped 26 takes of the backing track, which was recorded live with McCartney on bass guitar and guide vocals, Lennon on piano, Harrison playing lead guitar fed through a Leslie speaker, and Ringo Starr on drums.
-The last of these takes was considered the best, and a Hammond organ part - later wiped - was overdubbed.
+They taped 26 takes of the backing track, which was recorded live with McCartney on piano and guide vocals, Lennon on guitar, Harrison playing bass guitar, and Ringo Starr on drums.
+The last of these takes was considered the best.

 The eight-track tape had George Harrison’s bass guitar on track one; Ringo Starr’s drums on two; Billy Preston’s organ on three; Paul McCartney’s piano on four; John Lennon’s guitar on five; and McCartney’s guide vocals on six.
 Preston only played on some of the takes.

 Take seven from this date was a cover version of ‘The Games People Play’ by Joe South, a contemporary hit.
 The Beatles’ version was led by Lennon.